The Care Collaborative

 Join the care collaborative

-Join our free national community bringing together support workers, leaders and educators across health and social care.
-As a member of the Care Collaborative, you will receive: - A free monthly newsletter written by Professor Richard Griffin, sharing insights on the support workforce - Invitations to events, webinars and discussions - Access to free content including podcasts and insights - Updates on workforce policy, research and innovation - Opportunities to connect with others across health and social care What is coming next?
-Over time, we will also be developing a deeper, optional membership space for organisations, support worker networks and leaders who want: – structured workforce tools – access to expert sessions with the Care Collaborative founders – practical support to implement change
+Join our free national community that unites support workers, leaders, and educators in the realm of health and social care.
+As a member of the Care Collaborative, you will benefit from: - A free monthly newsletter authored by Professor Richard Griffin, offering insights on the support workforce - Invitations to events, webinars, and discussions focused on workforce development - Access to free content, including podcasts and insights related to healthcare consultancy - Updates on workforce policy, research, and innovation leading to support workforce transformation - Opportunities to connect with others across health and social care What is coming next?
+Over time, we will also be developing a deeper, optional membership space for organisations, support worker networks, and leaders who seek: – structured workforce tools – access to expert sessions with the Care Collaborative founders – practical support to implement change

 Privacy Policy